sheurich/debian-repro/docs/dashboard-setup.md

    - Runs `generate-report.sh` to create comprehensive report
    - Updates `dashboard/data/latest.json` with current results
    - Appends to `dashboard/data/history.json` (keeps last 90 entries)
+   - Runs `generate-exports.sh` to create CSV and JSON-LD exports
    - Runs `generate-badges.sh` to regenerate all badge endpoints
    - Commits and pushes changes to repository
 4. **GitHub Pages Deployment** - The `pages.yml` workflow triggers on push to main when `dashboard/` files change, builds and deploys to Pages